RobustPerception/azure_metrics_exporter/README.md

 * If using managed identities:
   * The VM running the azure-metrics-exporter must have reading permission to Azure Monitor (e.g., Subscriptions -> your_subscription -> Access control (IAM) -> Role assignments -> Add -> Add role assignment -> Role : "Monitoring Reader", Select:  your_vm)
   * Only `subscription_id` will be needed in your credentials configuration.

+Any credentials may be provided under the `credentials` section of the `azure.yml` config as in the example below, or alternatively using environment variables named `AZURE_SUBSCRIPTION_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, and `AZURE_TENANT_ID`.
+These environment variables allow keeping your credentials separate from the metrics configuration.

 ### Example azure-metrics-exporter config